E-Learning opportunities on biodiversity and IPBES

 Given the thousands of online courses available today, this blog can only provide a small selection.
 The main selection criteria were

-2. free access.
-Wherever possible, we opted for courses that provide not just the content, but also a certificate free of charge.
+- Access at no cost to you, thanks to generous providers or sponsors.
+Wherever possible, we opted for courses that provide not just the content, but also a certificate free of charge to learners.

 Please note that it was not possible to test each course in full.
 Please help us improve this information by sharing your experiences in the comments.